frazier-lab/partial_kgfn/README.md

-# partial_kgfn
+# Bayesian Optimization of Function Networks with Partial Evaluations
-Knowledge Gradient of Function Networks with Partial Evaluations
+This is the code repository for the paper titled "Bayesian optimization of function networks with partial evaluations", accepted at ICML 2024.